ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

   sdfContext:
     installationInfo:
       mountType: wall
 ~~~
 {:sdf #code-sdf-context-patch
 title="Example of an SDF context patch message that uses the common instance message format."}

+TODO: Maybe the following can be shortened or even removed

 When comparing  {{code-sdf-delta-message}} and {{code-sdf-context-patch}}, we
-can see that the main difference between the messages is the _purpose_ these
+can see that the main difference between the messages is the *purpose* these
 message are being used for.
 This purpose could be implicitly reflected by the
 nature of the resource that accepts or returns the respective message type.
 It would also be possible to indicate the purpose more explicitly by using a